nican0r/ipe-food/README.md

 - [ ] admin panel for modifying items
 - [ ] admin panel to mark orders as completed on delivery

+## Pages
+- `/` - main page where users add items to their cart
+- `/checkout` - page where users place order and pay
+- `/admin` - page for admin to see the orders for the day
+- `/admin/menu` - page for admin to modify menu items

 ## Getting Started
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).